-The Exchange has constituted a Compensation Committee/ Nomination and Remuneration Committee, which comprises of majority of the Public Interest Directors and is chaired by a Public Interest Director.
-The role of the committee is to create, recommend, review and approve compensation plans for KMP of the Exchange.
+3.1 Compensation Committee and/or Nomination and Remuneration Committee role of the committee is to create, recommend, review and approve compensation plans for KMPs of the Exchange.
 Further, the Committee shall also fix the tenure of the KMP in the regulatory department.
 The Compensation Policy shall be in accordance with the norms specified by SEBI.
 The Compensation Committee may also procure external legal advice or advice from independent external advisors, as and when required.
 The Compensation Committee shall ensure that the Compensation Policy is accessible to all the KMPs.
 The Committee will annually review/ assess implementation of the compensation policy.
 The Committee shall review the compensation of KMPs every financial year or earlier as the maybe required.